 Abstract

-We present DIABLO, a novel integrative classification method that identifies a multi-omics biomarker panel that is predictive of multiple phenotypic groups.
-DIABLO outperformed other integrative methods with respect to biological enrichment of multi-omics biomarkers, and achieved comparable predictive performance with existing multi-step classification schemes.
-DIABLO will benefit a diverse range of research areas such as biology, ecology, and medicine, where the integration of multiple high dimensional datasets from the same set of specimens is required.
-We provide tools for model selection, validation, and many visual aids to assist in the interpretation of these integrative models (http://mixomics.org/).
+[one intro sentence missing about context here] We present DIABLO, a novel integrative method to identify multi omics biomarker panels predictive of multiple phenotypic groups.
+In the multi omic analyses of four benchmark cancer data sets and two case studies, we showed that DIABLO led to superior biological enrichment of multi-omics biomarkers than other integrative methods, and achieved comparable predictive performance with existing multi-step classification schemes.
+DIABLO is a versatile approach that will benefit a diverse range of research areas such as biology, ecology, and medicine, where the integration of multiple high dimensional datasets from the same set of specimens is required.
+DIABLO is implemented along with tools for model selection, validation, and graphical outputs to assist in the interpretation of the integrative analyses (http://mixomics.org/).

 Keywords: Systems biology, biomarkers, data integration, data visualization, asthma, classification, breast cancer, multi-omics, network analysis